Home : Resources : Equal Opportunity : Sexual Harassment Policy

 Aggressive and sustained measures will be taken to not only prevent sexual assault, but in the unfortunate event of an incident, to provide prompt, victim-centered care for victims of sexual assault.
 Victims will be treated with fairness and respect.

-I expect each of you, military member and civilian alike, to enforce this policy at all times and I encourage all of you to support each other in ensuring that our organization is a model of fair and professional treatment for all personnel.
+I expect each of you, military and civilian alike, to always enforce this policy and I encourage all of you to support each other in ensuring that our organization is a model of fair and professional treatment for all personnel.

 REAR ADMIRAL, U. S. NAVY